-There has been an increase in AGL's business risk exposure during 2019 mainly due to an increase in surrender risk.
-Surrender risk increased because falling interest rates increase the value of long-term guarantees meaning that if less policyholders that expected surrender higher losses will be incurred.
+There has been an overall decrease in AGL's business risk exposure during 2020.
+Surrender risk increased because falling interest rates increase the value of long-term guarantees meaning that if less policyholders than expected surrender higher losses will be incurred.
+However, this was more than offset by a minor change to the approach used to combine the different surrender exposures.